Alternative Certification for Effective Teachers (ACET)

 If you have a bachelor's degree and wish to become a teacher but the ACET program is not for you, see Alternate Paths to Teacher Certification in Maryland.

-Following a competitive admissions process, selected candidates join a cohort for 10 to 12 weeks of intensive coursework, followed by a five-week teaching internship, and a one-year supervised teaching residency in MCPS with full pay and benefits.
+Following a competitive admissions process, selected candidates join a cohort for 10 to 12 weeks of intensive coursework, followed by a six-week teaching internship, and a one-year supervised teaching residency in MCPS with full pay and benefits.

 The instructional component of ACET includes 10 to 12 weeks of intensive coursework, with classes meeting most Tuesday, Wednesday, and Thursday evenings and some Saturdays.
 The Teaching Institute utilizes blended instruction, including face to face and distance learning, and includes performance based activities, development, planning, and delivery of instruction.